Bring CCRSG to your school this fall using ESSER Funds. Our career programming qualifies and gets your students ready for high school and beyond!

 Engaging Parents and Families for Student Success

-Parents and caregivers commit to supporting their children’s career goals and College & Career…Ready, Set, Go!
-Includes parents in field trips and special Parent University classes where families can learn together how to help children meet their goals for the future.
+Parents and caregivers commit to supporting their children’s career goals.
+College & Career…Ready, Set, Go! includes parents in field trips and special evening events where families can learn together how to help children meet their goals for the future.